 List of The Vegetables That Start With J

 There are many vegetable names that start with.
 These include jicama, jalapeno peppers, and Jerusalem artichokes.
 We have a list of vegetables that start with the letter j for you.
 You can find them below!

 There are many vegetables that start with j.
 These include jicama, jalapeno peppers, and Jerusalem artichokes.
 We have a list of vegetables that start with the letter j for you.
 However, what vegetable starts with the letter j?
 You can find them below!

 Benefits of Some Vegetable Name Start With J

-Vegetable beginning with j is a great way to add more nutrients into your diet.
+Vegetables beginning with j is a great way to add more nutrients into your diet.
 They’re also very versatile and can be used in many different recipes.
 You can even grow them at home!
-As you learned about vegetable names start with I, here are some popular veggies that start with j in detail to learn up.
+As you learned about vegetable names starting with I, here are some popular veggies that start with j in detail to learn up.

 Jicama may be small in size, but it packs a big flavor.
 The whitish root vegetable is similar to the turnip and has an egg-shaped swollen appearance when cooked; however, there’s more than meets the eye with this snack food!